baudisgroup/BIO392/assets/UCSC_tutorial.md

 * For 'Human Assembly', choose 'Feb.2009 (GRCh37/hg19)'
 * Where is the current genomic locations shown?
 * What do the tracks represent?
 (Hint: move your cursor on the gray box on the left, you will see the description)
-* Play around with the track display options below in the field "Variation".
+* Play around with the track display options below in the field "Phenotype and Disease Associations" and "Variation and Repeats".
 * Click on the title of each track, e.g. Common SNPs(150) for documentation.
 * What is defined as "common SNPs"?
 Which SNPs are shown "green" or "red"?